 Well, there are a number of ways.
 They can, for instance:

-- Be intermediaries (middlemen or middlewomen) who deduct outrageously high expenses and pass on only a tiny percentage of the vehicle’s value to legitimate charities
+- Act as intermediaries who deduct outrageously high expenses and pass on only a tiny percentage of the vehicle’s value to legitimate charities.

-- More rarely, be a fake charity, and keep all the proceeds for themselves
+- More rarely, scammers pose as a fake charity and keep the proceeds.

-- Be fronts for car auction houses, whose primary goal is to increase their fees, commissions, turnovers and profits
+- Act as fronts for car auction houses, whose primary goal is to increase their fees, commissions, turnovers and profits.

-Broderick concurs, advising, "Look for local impact first."
-And, scams prevention expert Justin Lavelle, a chief officer of BeenVerified, echoes this advice.
-“It makes sense because you can visit the charity,” he says, “and meet its people and discover more about its work and operations.”
+“It makes sense because you can visit the charity, meet its people, and discover more about its work and operations,” Sherin says.

-- Check with your local Better Business Bureau to make sure the charity you're looking to donate with is reputable.
+- Check with the Better Business Bureau or a group like Charity Navigator or CharityWatch to make sure the charity you choose is reputable.

-- Request the charity's 501(c)(3) letter granted by the IRS [see below], the incorporation document from the Secretary of State’s office in the state where the nonprofit is operating, and the corporation bylaws for accepting vehicles as donations ahead of time.
+- Request the nonprofit’s 501(c)(3) letter granted by the IRS, the incorporation document from the Secretary of State’s office in the state where the nonprofit is operating, and the corporation bylaws for accepting vehicles as donations ahead of time.

-- Look for preprinted forms, uniforms, and a branded tow vehicle before you sign over the title.
+- Look for pre-printed forms, uniforms and a branded tow company vehicle before you sign over the title.